ventsiR/sample_project/README.md

 When I run the project:

-* the Add to Root button successfully adds the image, but the scaled down CardText is proportionally different to the scaled down CardImage.
+* the Add to Root button doesn't display a new card at all.

-* the Add to Hand button doesn't display a new card at all.
+* the Add to Hand button successfully adds the image in the place it should, but the scaled down CardText is proportionally different to the scaled down CardImage.

 ---